Database Model Usage (Laravel Style)

 /**

-* The attributes that aren't mass assignable.
+* The attributes that are not mass assignable.

 *